moritz-konarski/thesis/coding/evaluation.md

     - which database
     - which things were detected (types of heart beats)
     - all the indices of the ECG that were annotated
+    - also store the beat type, that might be useful for analysis

 ## Evaluation